risebeyondio/io/containers-microservices/kubernetes/kubernetes-basics.rst

 |

 virtual cluster network
-   a single virtual network that spans across entire cluster
+   a single virtual network that spans across the entire cluster

-   binds into a single virtual network nodes and their pods
+   binds into single virtual network nodes and their pods

-   every pod in the cluster has an unique IP address within the vitual network
+   every pod in the cluster has a unique IP address within the virtual network

    each pod can communicate with any other pod in the cluster, even if it the ether pod is running on a different node

    to get IP addresses of pod use -output wide flag ``kubectl get pods -o wide``

-   test the virtual network connectivity in the cluster by issuing command from one pod to run on a pod running on different node ``kubectl exec busybox -- curl $nginx_pod_ip``
+   test the virtual network connectivity in the cluster by issuing the command from one pod to run on a pod running on different node ``kubectl exec busybox -- curl $nginx_pod_ip``

 |